LucasBCunha/mob_angelo/README.md

 For more information on how Stealth works check: [Stealth page](http://www.nr2.ufpr.br/~asbatista/stealth.html)

 For more information on how to use this app check [section 5 Handbook](./docs/handbook.md).

+# Installation

+For a video (in pt-br) on how to install refer to [here]()
+1. From you android smartphone access this repository
+1. Download `mob_angelo.apk` that is present in the root of this project
+1. Execute this apk and follow the steps to install the app
+  1. The system might prompt you to allow foreign sources when installing the app
+3. Finished!

+For usage tips